gitliver/SimpleSiteGenerator/README.md

 To build the site, run:

 ```
-./scripts/build.sh x /path/to/datafolder /path/to/sitefolder /path/to/logs/log.txt clean x x
+./scripts/build.sh x /path/to/datafolder /path/to/sitefolder /path/to/logs/log.txt x x x
 ```

 Test the website on your local computer by running the simple Python web server:

 ```
 cd /path/to/sitefolder
-python -m http.server 8002
+python -m http.server 8000
 ```

-You can view the site at *http://localhost:8002/*.
+You can view the site at *http://localhost:8000/*.

 The `log.txt` file is for your records, and saves information about which pages are using which css, js, and templates; etc.